-State Uniform Transfer of Students in Middle Grades and High School 6A-1.09941
+State Uniform Transfer of Students in the Middle Grades-Rule 6A-1.09941, F.A.C.

-The purpose of this rule is to establish uniform procedures relating to the acceptance of transfer work and credit for students entering Florida's public schools.
+The purpose of this rule is to establish uniform procedures relating to the acceptance of transfer work and courses for students entering Florida's public schools composed of middle grades 6, 7, and 8 from out of state or out of country.

-- (1) The procedures relating to the acceptance of transfer work and courses for students in middle grades 6, 7, and 8 from out of state or out of country shall be as follows: - (a) Grades earned and offered for acceptance shall be based on official transcripts and shall be accepted at face value subject to validation if required by the receiving school's accreditation.
-If validation of the official transcript is deemed necessary, or if the student does not possess an official transcript or is a home education student, successful completion of courses shall be validated through performance during the first grading period as outlined in paragraph (1)(b) of this rule. - (b) Validation of courses shall be based on performance in classes at the receiving school.
-A student transferring into a school shall be placed at the appropriate sequential course level and should be passing each required
+- (1) The procedures related to the acceptance of transfer work and courses for students in grades 6,7 and 8 from out of state or out of country shall be as follows: - (a) Grades earned and offered for acceptance shall be based on official transcripts and shall be accepted at face value subject to validation if required by the receiving school's accreditation.
+If validation of the official transcript is deemed necessary, or if the student does not possess an